sugarlabs/flip/readme.md

 How to use?
 ===========

-Flip acitivity is not part of the Sugar desktop but is often included.
+Flip activity is not part of the Sugar desktop but is often included.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/), and;